wangyu09/exkaldi/README.md

 With jointing Kaldi and deep learning frameworks, integrated solutions are presented in ExKaldi from feature extracting to decoding to put up a customized speech recognition system quickly.

+## Version 0.2

+1. In version 0.2, a new module named exkaldi.graph is designed to train a n-grams language model and make HCLG graph.

+2. Added an example program to show how to use exkaldi.graph module.

+3. Other updates in core module.

 ## Start with ExKaldi

 1. Install Kaldi ASR toolkit.
 Download the Kaldi ASR toolkit firstly.